Facebook Hacks Every Startup Should Know

 Reviews should be a priority.
 They aren't super hard to get, and they go a long way in building trust in your brand.

-• Reviews boost credibility, trust, and sales, and they increase your page's chances of appearing in search results on Facebook (and Google).
+• Reviews boost credibility, trust, and sales, increasing your page's chances of appearing in search results on Facebook (and Google).

 • Studies show a majority of consumers will give a local business a review if you ask them.